 Students are provided with opportunities to learn how to use the LCC Fab Lab to make almost anything.
-The theme for this year is 2020, the year when Montreal will host the international Fab Lab conference bringing together innovators from labs around the world.

 Organized workshops are offered in 2D and 3D design, 3D printing, computer controlled cutting, textile arts, coding, electronics, and other Fab Lab topics.
 Students document their creative process in order to track the development of their skills which will help them earn certified digital badges recognizing their achievements.

 Throughout the year, various professionals are invited to work with students and introduce them to new opportunities.
 All student projects are exhibited at the LCC Design & Maker Fair.